BoshuoWang/TMS_Thresholding/README.md

 For running individual methods, load Subjects_25000_reprocessed.mat, select one element of the Subjects variable, and setup params variable (see e.g., batch_MLE.m for details).
 Run function for specific method with arguments (params, version).
 Details on versions can be found within the function for a specific method.

+Please email boshuo.wang@duke.edu if you have questions or feedback regarding the code in this repository.

 -------------------------------------------------------------------------------------------------------------------------
 The copyrights of this software are owned by Duke University.
 As such, two licenses for this software are offered: